-Art has been a passion of mine for as long as I can remember…from the time I was caught at age 4 blanketing the walls of my father’s study in yellow highlighter to the time I met a hero of mine, Wolf Kahn, and spent an afternoon in his studio.
+Art has been a passion of mine for as long as I can remember…from the time I was caught at age 4 blanketing the walls of my father’s study in yellow highlighter to spending time in Wolf Kahn's studio.
 He understood what I found impossible to explain about my joy in art by stating "Art is a banner unfurled with all of your values embedded in it."

 As a young student at Oogie Art, the best thing for me about art was the breadth of risk I was allowed to take by experimenting with a huge variety of media.
 I found my niche studying human anatomy in both art and science at Wesleyan University where I received a BA (2019) in Neuroscience & Behavior with a minor in Art History.
 Currently, I find artistic beauty in my immunohistochemistry images in the Hof Lab at Mount Sinai and enjoy creating prints available for purchase at RAIART.
 In the fall, I will enter Georgetown University's MS in Physiology & Biophysics Program to continue my education.

 Over the last decade, I have had the pleasure of meeting a number of U.S. special operations service members through the charity Homes Fit For Heroes.
 Their stories and photographs have been the inspiration for several digital works and I continue to provide artwork on behalf of the HFFH organization.

 I hope you enjoy the site!